 Traditional Halusky is made with thick, homemade dumplings or noodles, but I’m going to fast and satisfying here, so egg noodles take the place of homemade.

 Traditional Halusky also has a ton of butter (because YUM), but my 21st century mostly-sedentary lifestyle can’t support copious of butter, so I cut back a little.
 I used just enough butter to sauté my onion and cabbage, then added a touch more at the end to drench the dish with creamy goodness.
 Adding butter at the end gives it a nice little buttery pop without having to use a pound of the stuff.
 If you want to go extravagant, though, you could even crisp up some bacon first and use the bacon fat in place of butter.
 Bacon is cabbage’s best friend, after all.

 One last thing.
-Halusky isn’t traditionally served with an egg on top, as pictured below.
+Halusky is NOT traditionally served with an egg on top, as pictured here.
 But if you know me then you know my motto is “put an egg on it” so that’s what I did here.
 Halusky is also great with sausage, like kielbasa, or just about any grilled or roasted meat.

 Halusky (Cabbage and Noodles)

 - 8 oz. wide egg noodles ( $1.00)

 - 1 yellow onion ($0.25)

 - 1/2 head green cabbage, shredded (5-6 cups) ($1.78)